orizuru/orizuru.github.io/_docs/tutorial-building-your-first-app.md

     * a web dyno, with an express webserver up and ready to receive requests and publish them to a job queue.
     * a worker dyno, ready to handle jobs in the job queue.

-This is a very valuable asynchronous framework, but it doesn't actually do anything yet!
+This is a just a skeleton of an app; it doesn't actually do anything yet!
-We need to define the types of work we want to perform, and how to perform it.
+We need to define the types of work we want to perform, and how to perform them.

 ### Create the Avro Schema
 First, we need to make sure that the Lightning Platform and Heroku have a consistent model to describe jobs.